Every new hire comes with a hidden cost that never shows up on your P&L.

 - What's the true fully-loaded cost including Hiring Tax?

 Companies that internalize this framework experience something remarkable: they grow revenue without proportionally growing headcount.
-Their margins improve instead of eroding.
-Their teams move faster because there’s less coordination overhead.
+Margins improve instead of eroding.
+Teams move faster because there's less coordination drag.

-They’ve shifted from people dependency to scalable operations.
+They've shifted from people dependency to systems that compound.

 Where Is Your Hiring Tax Hiding?